-Philip is a member of the Cheltenham Everyman Theatre’s Writers Lab and Theatre Writing South West, formerly South West New Writing Network.
+Philip has been a member of the Cheltenham Everyman Theatre’s Writers Lab and Theatre Writing South West, formerly South West New Writing Network.

 His work for the stage is as follows: